Aliens in the Attic

-Produced by Regency Enterprises and Dune Entertainment, Aliens in the Attic was released theatrically by 20th Century Fox on July 31, 2009 in the United States.
-The film received mixed reviews from film critics and failed at the box office, earning merely $57.9 million on a $45 million budget.
+Aliens in the Attic was released theatrically by 20th Century Fox on July 31, 2009, in the United States.
+The film received mixed reviews from critics and grossed $59.6 million on a $45 million budget.

 Plot

-A meteor shower rockets through the dark galaxy.
-Four glowing pods hide behind the meteor shower.
-Suddenly the four glowing pods make a hard right and head towards the distant planet Earth.

-In a Chicago suburb, Stuart Pearson (Kevin Nealon), and his wife Nina (Gillian Vigman), head a family that includes 7-year-old Hannah (Ashley Boettcher), 17-year-old Bethany (Ashley Tisdale), who goes on secret outings with her boyfriend Ricky Dillman (Robert Hoffman), and 15-year-old techno-geek Tom (Carter Jenkins).
-After arguing with Tom over hacking into his school's website to change his grades, Stuart takes his family to a lakeside holiday home in Creek Landing, Michigan.
-Joining them is Nathan "Nate" Pearson (Andy Richter), his 14-year-old show off son Jake (Austin Butler), identical 12-year-old gamer twins Art (Henri Young) and Lee (Regan Young), and Nana Rose (Doris Roberts).
-Ricky also arrives unexpectedly and talks his way into staying overnight, by giving the impression that his car broke down (he secretly took out one of the plugs) so he can spend time with Bethany.
+In the Chicago suburb of Lake Forest, Stuart Pearson and his wife Nina head a family that includes 7-year-old Hannah, 17-year-old Bethany, who sneaks out with her boyfriend Ricky Dillman, and 15-year-old techno-geek Tom.
+Tired of being bullied for being smart, Tom fails his classes to appease his peers, but gets caught hacking into his school's website to change his grades.
+Stuart decides to take the family to a lakeside holiday home in Creek Landing, Michigan.
+Joining them is Stuart's immature divorced brother Nathan "Nate" Pearson, his 14-year-old show off son Jake, identical 12-year-old gamer twins Art and Lee, and Stuart and Nate's mother, Nana "Rose" Pearson.
+Ricky also arrives unexpectedly and talks his way into staying overnight, by giving them the impression that his car broke down so he can spend time with Bethany.

-As the family settles in, dark storm clouds swirl around the house and the four glowing pods land on the roof.
-A crew of little aliens emerges, made up of Skip (J. K. Simmons), a nasty, tough commander, Tazer (Thomas Haden Church), an ugly muscle-bound soldier armed to the teeth, Razor (Kari Wahlgren), a violent female soldier, and Sparks (Josh Peck), the four-armed engineer, and the only non-threatening member.
+As the family settles in, a dark storm clouds swirl around the house and four glowing pods land themselves on the roof.
+A crew of little green aliens emerges, consisting of Skip, a nasty and tough commander, Tazer, an ugly muscle-bound soldier armed to the teeth, Razor, a lethal, violent female soldier, and Sparks, a four-armed engineer and the only non-threatening member.
 Since the aliens crashed into the satellite dish, Ricky and Tom are sent to fix it.
-In the attic, Ricky then reveals to Tom that he lied about his car breaking down, and being 18, Ricky is actually in college and four years older than Bethany.
-Ricky sends Tom to fix the satellite dish by himself, but it is broken beyond repair.
+In the attic, Ricky then reveals to Tom that he lied about his car breaking down and being 18.
+Ricky is actually a college student and four years older than Bethany.
+Ricky sends Tom to fix the satellite dish by himself, but it is beyond repair.
 Investigating further, Tom and Jake discover the aliens.
 Ricky is shot by Tazer with a dart-like "mind control plug", allowing the aliens to control him via remote.